-Faculty may access student records by request from designated STI office staff.
+Faculty have access to all pertinent student records through the Populi Student Information System.
+Faculty may access student paper records by request from designated STI office staff.
 Faculty will sign a records access sheet when removing and returning the file.
 Records must remain in the STI Director's office.
 The file cannot be altered.